Building From Source§

 Note

-) must be coherent at build time for Go
+must be coherent for Go to find the resulting package.

 When you run ./configure java, the script configures a module to support running Java Web Applications on Unit.
 Available command options: